ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

-The total code coverage of our application is XX%.
+The total code coverage of our application is 40%.
 We are far from 100% coverage of our code, because we primarily focused on testing our source code, excluding making unit tests on the framework.
 Even if we were close to a 100% code coverage this would still not be an absolute indicator that our codebase was totally bug-free.
 High coverage can give a false sense of security, as it doesn't always cover edge cases or guarantee test quality.
 Our testing strategy aimed for testing critical functionalities like accurate data handling, model training, and prediction formatting.
 These were areas that our codebase handles so this is what is vital for our application to test.

 ### Question 9